EmilyEmmi/Baba-Is-You---Metatext-Mod/README.md

 There are multiple ways to get metatext in your level.
 - Use [this script](https://cdn.discordapp.com/attachments/560913551586492475/854541928611971086/metatext.zip) by Plasmaflare to add most level 1 metatext to the editor.
 This also comes with sprites!
 Install with the rest of the mod.
+- Use [this other script](https://cdn.discordapp.com/attachments/560913551586492475/942916736074780713/metatext.zip) by several people to add most level 1, 2, AND 3 metatext to the editor.
+This comes with sprites, like the one above.
+Install with the rest of the mod.
+This is more up-to-date than the one above, but takes up more space.
 - Rename an object to "text_text_(name)" without quotations, with (name) being the name of the text you want to refer to.
 You can go deeper by naming an object "text_text_text_(name)" to refer to "text_text_(name)". **Make sure you set its text type to 0 (Baba)!**
 - A new feature with this mod: The TEXT_ prefix.
 More info [here](exfeatures.md).
 - There's also an option for creating additional metatext on the fly.
 More info [here](exfeatures.md).

 **Notes:**
 - For the TEXT_ prefix to work with letters, the letters need to have their metatext for them in the palette.
 This isn't required for other text types.
-- This mod changes way too many functions, so it is most likely incompatible with all other mods, including my own.
+- This mod changes way too many functions, so it is most likely imcompatible with any mod that overrides functions, such as Plasmaflare's Modpack.
+Condition mods that don't override functions may also not work correctly.
 - If you find any bugs, let me know.

 **CREDITS**
 - RocketRace#0798's ROBOT IS YOU bot for the Meta/Unmeta sprites
 - Hempuli for making Baba Is You
-- PlasmaFlare#5648 for reference on how to make readmes like this one, making the script I reference here, inspiration for the mod menu, and for reference on how to make said menu.
+- PlasmaFlare#5648 for reference on how to make readmes like this one, making the scripts I reference here, inspiration for the mod menu, and for reference on how to make said menu.
 - Me for programming and the TEXT_ prefix sprites.
 If I forgot anyone, write who I forgot and send a carrier pigeon to me.
 Or ping me on Discord, whichever's more convenient.